TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 separated via semicolons as strings in SQLite.

-First, we'll define a converter function that accepts the string as a parameter and constructs a :class:`Point` object from it.
+First, we'll define a converter function that accepts the string as a parameter and constructs a :class:`Point` object kutoka it.

 .. note::